 Erica Autelli is the head of the projects and a Senior PostDoc researcher at the Department of Romance Studies as well as the Department of Translation and Interpreting Studies at the University of Innsbruck.
 She has worked with several phraseological projects and institutions, taught for the University of Innsbruck’s Department of Language Didactics (IMoF) as well as several middle and high schools.
 She wrote her PhD thesis (evaluated with honours) on Il genovese poetico attraverso i secoli and was also part of the scientific committee responsible for reforming the bilingualism exam in South Tyrol from 2017 to 2019.
 She has received several grants for her research and teaching: among others, the Richard und Emmy Bahr-Stiftung in Schaffhausen 2012 and the Uberto Rivarola 2017 prizes, and lately also the Lehreplus-Preis Digitale Medien 2018 as well as the Lehreplus-Preis Studierende 2018.
 Being the leader of the GEPHRAS and GEPHRAS2 projects, she is responsible for its structure, coordination, content and academic outcome.

 Stefano Lusito is a scientific researcher at the Department of Romance Studies at the University of Innsbruck.
 He graduated with honours in Translation and Interpreting with a dissertation titled Trasposizione di testi fra codici di diverso prestigio: la traduzione letteraria in genovese, related to the history and techniques of translation into Genoese from the Middle Ages to the present day.
 His research interests range from Italian dialectology (in particular connected to his region of origin) to the sphere of translation (related to the description of different grammatical structures and the investigation of specific cultural elements) and lexicography.
-Within the GEPHRAS project, in addition to conducting scientific research in the field of Ligurian dialectology, he is in charge of the majority of the Genoese and Italian content comprised in the dictionary: from researching the terms to cataloguing and translating them as well as determining the criteria for their pronunciation.
+Within the GEPHRAS project, he collects the Genoese and Italian content comprised in the dictionary, researching the terms, translating them and determining the criteria for their pronunciation.

 Christine Konecny is an Associate Professor of Italian Linguistics at the Department of Romance Studies at the University of Innsbruck.
 She has gained extensive experience in the field of phraseology and the area of collocation research in particular.
 Her dissertation about collocations (Kollokationen: Versuch einer semantisch-begrifflichen Annäherung und Klassifizierung anhand italienischer Beispiele), submitted in 2007 and published in 2010, won the award Preis der Landeshauptstadt Innsbruck für wissenschaftliche Forschung an der Universität Innsbruck 2008 and the prestigeous Premio Giovanni Nencioni 2012 awarded by the Accademia della Crusca, among others.
 In 2015, she finished her postdoctoral lecturer qualification (Habilitation) with a thesis entitled Von Lexemkombinationen zu Appositionen: Syntagmatische Verbindungen zwischen freiem Sprachgebrauch und Formelhaftigkeit.
 Due to her expertise in phraseology, she has been part of the EUROPHRAS society’s executive board as its treasurer since 2016.
 Within the GEPHRAS project, she is mainly responsible for the overall structure of the dictionary entries, for assigning phrasemes to specific subtypes as well as helping to find the Italian equivalents of Genoese phrasemes.